Marcus Aurelius: War with Germanic tribes (166–180)

 Aureus of Marcus (176–177).
 The pile of trophies on the reverse celebrates the end of the Marcomannic Wars.
 Inscription: M. ANTONINVS AVG.
 GERM.
 SARM. / TR.
 P. XXXI, IMP.
 VIII, CO[N]S. III, P. P.

 Far more dangerous was the invasion of 166, when the Marcomanni of Bohemia, clients of the Roman Empire since AD 19, crossed the Danube together with the Lombards and other Germanic tribes.
-Soon thereafter, the Iranian Sarmatian Iazyges attacked between the Danube and the Theiss rivers.
+Soon thereafter, the Iranian Iazyges attacked between the Danube and the Theiss rivers.

 The Costoboci, coming from the Carpathian area, invaded Moesia, Macedonia, and Greece.
 After a long struggle, Marcus managed to push back the invaders.
 Numerous members of Germanic tribes settled in frontier regions like Dacia, Pannonia, Germany, and Italy itself.
 This was not a new thing, but this time the numbers of settlers required the creation of two new frontier provinces on the left shore of the Danube, Sarmatia and Marcomannia, including today's Czech Republic, Slovakia, and Hungary.
 Some Germanic tribes who settled in Ravenna revolted and managed to seize possession of the city.
 For this reason, Marcus decided not only against bringing more barbarians into Italy, but even banished those who had previously been brought there.
 In 168, the two emperors embarked on a new military campaign, expelling the invading Marcomanni and Quadi from Aquileia.
 Lucius Verus fell ill and died on his way back to Rome, probably due to the plague, in January or February 169.